Office of Raleigh Arts

 - Raleigh Symphony Orchestra

 - Theatre in the Park

 - Wake Enterprises

 Subject to eligibility requirements, any nonprofit, tax-exempt organization whose corporate headquarters is located within the limits of the City of Raleigh may apply for a grant.
 To determine eligibility for these grants, please review the grant guidelines and note the application dates and deadlines.

-All organizations interested in applying for funding must attend one of the annual grant workshops in late fall.
-Organizations new to the Raleigh Arts Grant Program and those interested in applying for a different type of funding than they have in the past must notify the Arts Grant Coordinator of their intent to apply.
-Grant applications will be due in early to mid-January 2015.
+Organizations interested in applying for funding from the Raleigh Arts Commission for programming scheduled for July 2015-June 2016 must attend one of the informational grant workshop scheduled for November.
+Organizations new to the funding process and organizations applying for funding in a new category must notify the Arts Grant Coordinator of their intent to apply.

 The deadline for submitting an application for the 2015‐2016 funding cycle is Monday, January 5 at 4pm.
 Applications received after the deadline will be ineligible.
 Forms must be printed out for submission by mail or hand delivery.
 No applications will be accepted by email.

 Information about the grant workshops for potential 2015-2016 grant applicants can be downloaded here.